 I suppose I now feel it’s time to launch a YouTube channel because I have this renovated passion for photography, which is also my current job.
 When I started writing this blog, I was trying to gain some personal momentum, and I feel I have that now.
 My writing is now coming spontaneously, and I’m not spending hours staring at a blank screen 🙂

 To some extent, being in lockdown has forced me to find ways to keep busy after I had cancellations of contracts overnight and could not host my workshops.
 And in the struggle, my creativity is flourishing.

 So, what’s this all about?

-Well, the YouTube channel is going to be mainly about Photography, for sure.
+Well, the YouTube channel will be mainly about Photography, for sure.
 I know that it’s a saturated market right now.
 But I feel there is always room to offer a new point of view and some original content.

 I know that I won’t be regular with my content right off the bat.
-It’s not going to help me growing but I need to assess how to tackle this before I put all the pressure on me to publish.
-Like I said, I need to be entertained as much as I need to entertain, and if I feel pressure I’m never going to love it.
+It’s not going to help me grow but I need to assess how to tackle this before I put all the pressure on me to publish.
+Like I said, I need to be entertained as much as I need to entertain, and if I feel pressure, I will never love it.

 I like spontaneity, and I like having a conversation.
-Must be my Italian half: I talk a lot!
+It must be my Italian half: I talk a lot!

-I need to understand what works and what doesn’t as well, and adjust.
+I need to understand what works and what doesn’t and adjust.
 I consume a lot of photography YouTube channels myself.
 But what I think may be of interest to you may not coincide with what you actually want.
-It’s all trials and errors, but the more you interact with me, the easier you’ll make it for me.
+It’s all trial and error, but the more you interact with me, the easier you’ll make it for me.
 So, please join me, talk to me and let’s have some fun together.